sawubona-repo/KETE-HS20-WORK/README.md

 * CODE - code snippets and examples for demonstration and/or self study tasks
 * LINKS - additional sources and information for special topics of the lectures

+In addition this repository will also be used by the KETE students themself to share, export or store their code artefatcs for the coding projects

+!(/images/logo.png)